 Build Your Exam Revision Plan With AI

-Turn 3 weeks, 6 unstarted chapters, 2 weak ones, and your real hour budget into a week-by-week revision plan with practice-weighted slots, 2 mock tests, and a built-in catch-up afternoon.
+Turn 3 weeks, 6 solid chapters, 2 shaky ones, 4 barely-started, and your real hour budget into a week-by-week revision plan: practice-weighted slots for weak topics, 2 timed mocks, and a weekly catch-up afternoon.

 The task

 Final exam is in 3 weeks.
-The syllabus has 12 topics; you’ve covered 6 of them confidently, 2 you understand on a good day, and 4 you have barely started because the homework dragged.
-You can study 2 hours on weekdays and roughly 4 on Saturday and Sunday — that’s about 22 hours a week minus the time when life happens.
-You want a week-by-week revision plan that respects two things: the topics you actually don’t know yet need more practice than reading, and the topics you sort-of know need spaced retrieval, not a single end-of-week review session.
+The syllabus has 12 topics: you’ve covered 6 confidently, 2 you understand on a good day, and 4 you’ve barely started because homework dragged.
+You can study 2 hours on weekdays and roughly 4 on Saturday and Sunday — about 22 hours a week minus the time when life happens.
+You want a week-by-week plan that respects two facts: the topics you genuinely don’t know need practice, not re-reading, and the topics you sort-of know need spaced retrieval, not one end-of-week review.
 Plus at least 2 full mock tests before exam day.

 Where AI helps — and where it does not

-AI is good at building the week-by-week schedule, balancing new-material vs. revision slots based on forgetting-curve principles, weighting practice over re-reading for low-confidence topics, and spacing mock tests so they actually give you signal.
-It can also build in catch-up afternoons so a missed Tuesday doesn’t cascade.
+AI is good at building the week-by-week schedule, balancing new-material against revision slots, weighting practice over re-reading for low-confidence topics, and spacing mock tests so they give you usable signal.
+It can build in catch-up afternoons so a missed Tuesday doesn’t cascade through the whole plan.

-What AI cannot do: diagnose what you actually don’t understand.
-“Confidence 2” on a topic could mean “I forgot one formula” or “I never understood the foundation.”
-Feed it real signal — a recent practice test score or your honest self-assessment per topic.
-AI is also bad at predicting your real attention span; if you say “2 hours weekday” but your actual focused time is 80 minutes with 40 of phone distraction, the plan will look right and execute badly.
+What AI cannot do is diagnose what you actually don’t understand.
+“Confidence 2” on a topic might mean “I forgot one formula” or “I never understood the foundation.”
+Feed it real signal: a recent practice-test score or an honest self-assessment per topic.
+AI also can’t predict your real attention span.
+If you say “2 hours weekday” but your actual focused time is 80 minutes plus 40 of phone, the plan will look right and execute badly.

-A specific failure mode: AI defaults to a daily mixed-topic schedule that switches every 30 minutes.
-For exam revision, longer blocks on the same topic (60-90 min) plus daily 15-min retrieval on prior topics beats constant context-switching.
+One specific failure mode: AI defaults to a daily mixed-topic schedule that switches every 30 minutes.
+For exam revision, longer blocks on one topic (60-90 min) plus a daily 15-min retrieval check on prior topics beats constant context-switching.
 Tell it the block structure you want.

 What to feed the AI

-• Exam date, subject, and exam format (multiple choice / problem set / essay / oral)
+• Exam date, subject, and format (multiple choice / problem set / essay / oral)

 • Full topic list with self-rated confidence 1-5 per topic (1 = barely started, 5 = could teach it)

-• Recent practice-test or mock-exam scores per topic, if you have them — beats self-rating
+• Recent practice-test or mock scores per topic, if you have them — these beat self-rating

 • Hours available per day, honestly — weekday and weekend separately